Biological Weapons Solve Everything

 - An arc in Stargate Atlantis involved an attempt to develop a virus that would turn Wraiths into humans.
 They never managed to make its effects permanent or figure out an effective delivery mechanism.
 And their first test subject, "Michael", became a major recurring villain.
 Never really exploited is the fact that even when it's only temporary in effect, it still renders them amnesiacs with no ability to operate their own ships' bio-technology until the virus wears off.

 - An erstwhile Alliance officer on Firefly made his fortune using biological weapons to depopulate communities, then he looted their untouched valuables.
+This was a lie, but it was certainly a plausible one.

 - Used in the 7th season of Supernatural by the Leviathans against the other monsters. they used a special chemical in fast food that would make the body's of humans who ate it to be deadly to all monster species, and this is a series where everyone is a Humanitarian.